Home

 • Strong organizational talent

-• A high level of diplomacy and tact in working with people
+• High level of diplomacy and tact in working with people

 • Flexibility to travel (sometimes on short notice)

-• Ability to juggle a plethora of activities to meet tight deadlines
+• Ability to juggle many activities to meet tight deadlines

 • Easily adapt to ever-changing circumstances

-• Willingness to work long hours, including some weekends and evenings
+• Willingness to work long hours, weekends and evenings

 Contacting Industry Professionals

-The best way to help determine if you are suited for conference management and trade show employment opportunities is to talk with event managers, trade show coordinators and conference staff to learn as much as you can about what they do.
+Among the best ways to help determine if you are suited for trade show and conference positions is to talk with event managers, show coordinators and conference staff to learn as much as you can about what they do.

 Target three or four professionals with whom you’d like to speak.
 Call them and introduce yourself.

-Explain that you are considering a career in event management or conference planning and would appreciate just a few minutes of their time (on the phone or in person) to hear their perspectives on the industry.
+Explain that you are considering a career in event management, trade shows or conference planning and would appreciate just a few minutes of their time (on the phone or in person) to hear their perspectives on the industry.

 Volunteer Work

 Volunteer to help plan and implement events and conferences sponsored by non-profit association and clubs.
-This will enable you to hone your skills and be able to highlight them when interviewing for trade show employment opportunities.
+This will enable you to hone your skills and be able to highlight them when interviewing for trade show positions.

 Offer your services to area museums, convention and visitors bureaus and your city’s chamber of commerce.
 These organizations give you opportunities to learn and contribute, as well as make networking contacts for future job possibilities.